mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## `MaxScale` CR

-The minimal spec you need to provision a MaxScale instance is just a reference to a `MariaDB` resource, like in this [example](../examples/manifests/mariadb_v1alpha1_maxscale.yaml):
+The minimal spec you need to provision a MaxScale instance is just a reference to a `MariaDB` resource:
 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1
 kind: MaxScale